Money Markets

 Key takeaways

-• An individual can invest in the money markets by investing in money market mutual funds, opening a money market bank account, or directly buying T-bills.
+• Individual investors can participate by investing in money market mutual funds, opening money market accounts, or directly buying T-bills.

 Conclusion